 The following steps should be done after the channels have become available on channels.nixos.org.

-nix --extra-experimental-features "nix-command flakes" flake lock --update-input nixos-org-configurations
+repository, and create a pull request:git clone git@github.com:nixos/nixos-search nix --extra-experimental-features "nix-command flakes" flake lock --update-input nixos-infra

 Beta Phase